dagster-io/dagster/docs/sections/learn/tutorial/types.rst

             )

-Any input schema is define by a decorated function with a single argument.
-The argument is the format the input schema takes.
+Any input hydration config is define by a decorated function with a single argument.
+The argument is the format the input hydration config takes.
 In this case it is a `Selector`.
 Selectors are used when you want to be able present several different options to the user but force them to select one.
 In this case, for example, it would not make much sense to allow them to say that a single input should be sourced from a csv and a parquet file: They must choose.
 (In other type systems this might be called an "input